Abhinob-Bora/Foster-AI-Inc/README.md

 |-- .env
 |-- package.json
 |-- README.md
-Components
+Components Overview
 App.js
-Description: The main application component that manages state and renders the TemplateList and TemplateForm components.
+Purpose: The main application component that manages the state and renders TemplateList and TemplateForm.
 State Variables:
-templates: Array holding template objects.
+templates: Array storing template objects.
-selectedTemplate: The template currently selected for editing.
+selectedTemplate: The currently selected template for editing.
-isFormOpen: Boolean indicating if the form is open.
+isFormOpen: Boolean indicating whether the form is open or not.
 Functions:
-saveTemplate: Saves a new or edited template to the state and localStorage.
+saveTemplate: Saves or updates a template and stores it in local storage.
-deleteTemplate: Removes a template from the state and localStorage.
+deleteTemplate: Deletes a template from the state and local storage.
 onCancel: Closes the form and resets selectedTemplate.
 TemplateList.js
-Description: Displays the list of template boxes.
-Each box can be clicked to view or edit a template.
+Purpose: Displays a list of template boxes.
+Templates can be clicked to select and view or edit.
 State Variables:
 activeTemplate: The title of the currently active template.
 Functions:
-handleTemplateClick: Marks the clicked template as active and triggers the onSelectTemplate prop.
+handleTemplateClick: Marks a template as active and calls the onSelectTemplate prop.
-handleClickOutside: Closes the active highlight when a click outside the template boxes is detected.
+handleClickOutside: Closes the active highlight when a click outside of the template boxes is detected.
 TemplateForm.js
-Description: A form component used for creating and editing templates.
+Purpose: A form component for creating or editing templates.
 Props:
 selectedTemplate: The template being edited (optional).
-onSave: Callback to save the template data.
+onSave: Callback for saving the template.
-onCancel: Callback to close the form without saving.
+onCancel: Callback for closing the form without saving.
 Environment Variables
-Ensure that the following environment variables are correctly set for connecting to services such as GROQ:
+This application uses environment variables for securely accessing the GROQ API.

+Required Environment Variable
+REACT_APP_GROQ_API_KEY: Your GROQ API key.
+Add the variable to your .env file:

 bash
 Copy code
 REACT_APP_GROQ_API_KEY=your-groq-api-key-here
-Accessing Environment Variables
-Use process.env.REACT_APP_GROQ_API_KEY in your code to access the API key:

-javascript
-Copy code
-const apiKey = process.env.REACT_APP_GROQ_API_KEY;
-Code Example
-Sample API Call Using GROQ
-javascript
-Copy code
-import fetch from 'node-fetch';

-const getGROQData = async () => {
-  const apiKey = process.env.REACT_APP_GROQ_API_KEY;
-  const response = await fetch('https://your-groq-endpoint.com', {
-    headers: {
-      'Authorization': `Bearer ${apiKey}`,
-    },
-  });

-  if (!response.ok) {
-    throw new Error(`Error fetching data: ${response.statusText}`);
-  }

-  const data = await response.json();
-  return data;
-};
-Styling Information
-General Styles
-.template-list: Styles the container for the template list with flexbox and spacing.
-.template-box: Styles each individual template box, including background color, padding, and border-radius.
-.template-box.active: Applies a blue highlight when the template box is active.
-.template-title: Styles the title text within each box.
-.template-timestamp: Styles the timestamp displayed at the bottom of each template box.
+Usage
+Once installed and started, you can use the application to:

+Create new templates by clicking the "New Note +" button.
+View and edit existing templates by clicking on them.
+Close the form or deselect templates by clicking outside the template boxes.
 Commands Summary
 Install Dependencies: npm install
-Run the Development Server: npm start
+Start Development Server: npm start
 Build for Production: npm run build